 GPU Intel HD Graphics Brand ASUS Type Notebook/Laptop Condition Status Refurbished Model B9448UA-GV0416R SKU RFB-B9448UA-GV0416R Screen Size 15.6 in Maximum Resolution 1920 x 1080 RAM Size 8 GB SSD Capacity 512GB Storage Type SSD (Solid State Drive) Processor_Type Intel Core i5 Processor Speed 2.50 GHz Operating System Windows 10 Operating System Edition Professional Graphics Processing Type Integrated/On-Board Graphics Warranty 6 Month Colour Grey Features Intel Core i5-7200U 2.5GHz Turbo 3.1GHz Processor, 15.6" Full HD Display (1920 x 1080 Resolution) MPN 90NX0151-M05530 Hardware Connectivity HDMI, USB 3.1

 To cater the needs of all customers, we offer two delivery options at checkout so you can choose one which best suits your requirements.

-In this option we will deliver your product free of cost but it will take 2 to 4 working days for the product to be delivered.
+In this option we will deliver your product free of charge but it will take 3 to 5 working days for the product to be delivered.